Total CE Credit Hours: 2

 Note: For this course there is a small additional fee to obtain the webinar.
 Please see the “Get Course Materials” link in the right sidebar for details.

-This course is based on the recorded webinar, Trusting the Body to Trust its Hunger Signals: An Evidence Based Investigation into Intuitive Eating: IAEDP Symposium 2011 created by Ralph E. Carson, RD, PHD in 0.
+This course is based on the recorded webinar, Trusting the Body to Trust Its Hunger Signals: An Evidence Based Investigation Into Intuitive Eating: IAEDP Symposium 2011 created by Ralph E. Carson, RD, PHD

 Course Material Author